Anthonypaige/investnurenergy/src/content/post/ecoflow-delta-pro-buying-guide.md

 ### **Two EcoFlow Delta Pros with Voltage Hub: Doubling the Power**

-For those seeking the pinnacle of power solutions, consider the configuration of two EcoFlow Delta Pros paired with a Voltage Hub.
+For those seeking the pinnacle of power solutions, consider the configuration of [Two EcoFlow Delta Pros](shopping/affiliate-marketplace) paired with a Voltage Hub.
 This setup maintains the battery system capacity at 7.2kWh, similar to the previous configuration.
 However, the real game-changer here is the doubling of the AC output power to 7.2KW.
 This is made possible by each unit being equipped with a 3600W pure sine wave inverter.

 The surge power also sees a significant boost, reaching a staggering 14.4KW.
 This is due to the combined output power and battery capacity of the two units.
 Despite the increased power, the charging times remain consistent with the single Delta Pro option.
 This is because each unit charges separately, maintaining the same AC charging time of 2.7 hours and solar charging time of 2 hours.
 This configuration is priced at $6,000 with a transfer switch, making it the premium option for those who require the utmost in power and performance.